THE ONLINE QUALIFIER (CLOSES JUNE 28th 2020)

 FINALS INVITATION PROCESS – TEAMS

-Registration for the 2018 New Zealand Team Nationals will open Monday 2nd April 2018.
+Registration for the 2020 New Zealand Team Nationals will open Monday 1st April 2020.
 At this time, all CrossFit Affiliates in New Zealand will have the opportunity to enter ONE team (NOT one in each category, ONE team only).
-That team (of six competitors, three males and three females) can be in any of the four divisions – Rx, Intermediate and Scaled.
+That team (of six competitors, three males and three females) can be in any of the three divisions – Rx, Intermediate and Scaled.

 FINALS REGISTRATION PROCESS – INDIVIDUALS